Chapter 28:

 “Then let’s force her to talk then,” Lisa said.
 “Incant.
 Storytelling.”

 Lisa Everest approached the reeling, armless phantasm.
-With another flick of her fountain pen, the phantasm fell to its knees.
+With another flick of her pen, the phantasm fell to its knees.
 Its hazy hood lurched from side to side and groaned as if its invisible mouth had been stuffed with wet rags.

-“Dialogue,” Lisa whispered into its ear, then asked.
+“Dialogue,” Lisa whispered.
 “Who are you?”

 “Who are we?” the phantasm responded.
 “You and I.”